fossasia/knitting.fossasia.org/README.md

 ### For Beginners

 All these projects are hosted on github.
-They use git as a version control system. in order to contribute, please first get familiar with git and github.
-You can use do tutorials for this:
+They use git to [control every version of the software][vcs].
+In order to contribute, please first get to know git and github.
+Therefore, you can do tutorials:

 - [git guide][git-guide] in several languages
 - [try github][try-github]